skoriche/Climate-REF4CMIP/docs/hackathon.md

 ### Reading Material

+It is recommended to read through the [developer documentation](development.md) to get an understanding of the REF and how we collaborate.

 For those interested in learning more about the REF, we recommend reading the [Architecture design document (background/architecture.md).
 This outlines the design of the REF and provides some background about the project.